My Top 5 Miniseries

 A Murder at the End of the World

-Starring Emma Corrin as Darby Hart, this series seems at first to be a traditional Agatha Christie (or Knives Out) whodunit: a dozen guests who mostly don’t know each are invited by tech billionaire Andy Ronson (Clive Owen) to his remote retreat.
+Starring Emma Corrin as Darby Hart, this series seems at first to be a traditional Agatha Christie whodunit: a dozen guests who mostly don’t know each other are invited by tech billionaire Andy Ronson (Clive Owen) to his remote retreat.
 Not surprisingly, one guest dies, and the investigation starts.
-But the show is more complex and challenging, not just as Darby hunts for the killer, but as other characters come on and off her side, and the power figures try to stop her (or do they?).
+But the show is more complex and challenging, not just as Darby hunts for the killer, but as other characters come on and off her side, and the power figures try to stop her.
+Or do they?
+The series opens with her reading a scene from her first book (about hunting and finding a serial killer), and then closes with her reading from her latest book, about this murder investigation.
+It’s just glorious.